Should you take daily baby aspirin to prevent a heart attack or stroke?

 What should people over age 60 do if they’re confused about baby aspirin?

 If you are confused about whether you are at greater risk for heart attacks and stroke, talk with your doctor.
-Many patients will still be recommended to continue taking low-dose daily aspirin.
+Many patients continue taking low-dose daily aspirin.

 If I should not be taking baby aspirin, but previously started doing so, is it safe to stop suddenly?